SmithEcophysLab/ecophys_sp2021/Notes/notes_03.16.2021.md

 	- Introduce Jasper Ridge Global Change Experiment

 ## Homework
-- Read TBD article.
+- Read Delpiano et al. (2020) article.
 The full citation and link can be found in the [class readings PDF](../Readings/readings_ecophys_sp2021.pdf).
 - Prepare your literature review proposal